How to Structure a Business Management Extended Essay

 - Remember that your EE is mostly focused on your secondary sources.

-- Include at least 3 books (one of these can be the textbook), 4 internet sources, and at least 3 sources which show your willingness to work hard and go beyond the minimum requirements (i.e. a trade journal, an advanced academic paper (IBM link), an interview with a competitor).
+- Include perhaps 3 books (one of these can be the textbook), 15 internet sources, and at least 3 quite impressive sources that show your willingness to go beyond the minimum requirements (i.e. a trade journal, an advanced academic paper).

 - Make sure all of your bibliography sources are link to in-text references in your EE.